Child Injured in a Car Accident

 In a personal injury case, children will not be held to the same standards as adults.
 Children are expected to act as and use the same care as a reasonably careful child of the same age, knowledge and experience, while adults are expected to use the same care as an ordinary reasonable person.
 Very young children are considered to be completely incapable of comparative negligence.

 Statute of Limitations in Delaware for Personal Injury Cases Involving Children

 Is there a limit on the amount of time you have to file a car accident claim for a child?
 Typically, the statute of limitations for a personal injury in Delaware is two years from the date the injuries were sustained.
 For a child personal injury case, the statute of limitations gives a minor three years after their 18th birthday to make a personal injury claim.

 Filing a Car Accident Personal Injury Lawsuit in Delaware

-If your child was injured in a car accident caused another driver's negligence, your child may be entitled to compensation.
+If your child was injured in a car accident caused by another driver's negligence, your child may be entitled to compensation.
 However, the time to act is limited.
-Waiting too long to take legal action may allow evidence to be lost or contaminated, witnesses to move or forget what they saw, or the time for you to file a claim to expire.
+Waiting too long to take legal action may allow evidence to be lost or contaminated, witnesses to move or forget what they saw or the time for you to file a claim to expire.
 Don't let this happen to your child.
 Contact a skilled personal injury attorney today.

 Consult an Attorney About Your Car Accident Case

 Navigating Delaware's personal injury legal system on your child's behalf can be both frustrating and confusing.
-Fortunately, the knowledgeable attorneys with the Morris James Personal Injury Group can help child car accident victims and their families understand their legal rights and options, and guide them through each and every step of the personal injury litigation process.
+Fortunately, the knowledgeable attorneys with the Morris James Personal Injury Group can help child car accident victims and their families understand their legal rights and options and guide them through each and every step of the personal injury litigation process.